airyhq/airy/docs/api.md

 A synchronous endpoint that makes a request to the source on behalf of the user to connect the channel and produce a record to Kafka.

-If the given source channel id is already connected, the status will be `202`.
+This action is idempotent, so if the channel is already connected the status will be `202`.

 **Sample Request**